ReeceGoding/Frustration-One-Year-With-R/README.md

 …and they don’t all work everywhere.
-For example, there’s a wide range of tools for using names to work with lists and data frames, but very few of them work for named atomic vectors.
-For those who don’t know, that includes (named) matrices.
+For example, there’s a wide range of tools for using names to work with lists and data frames, but very few of them work for named atomic vectors (which includes named matrices).

 -   The `$` operator simply does not work.